lballabio/QuantLib-SWIG/Python/README.md

 your QuantLib directory (e.g., `C:\Lib\QuantLib`.)
 Another environment variable `QL_DEBUG` on Windows should be set to `TRUE` if you are building against a debug version of QuantLib with the objective to debug the library called from Python.
-On Unit-like platforms, appropriate flags can be setup in `CXXFLAGS` and `LDFLAGS`.
+On Unix-like platforms, appropriate flags can be setup in `CXXFLAGS` and `LDFLAGS`.
 If boost is required for compilation, it can be set via the environment variable `INCLUDE`.